-For an optimum germination rate, keep the soil temperature around 21 degrees (C) [70F].
-We recommend putting those seed trays on a heating pad, available from most garden supply centres or mail order (e.g. Veseys Seeds).
+(2) SOIL TEMPERATURE IS CRITICAL: For an optimum germination rate, keep the soil temperature around 21 degrees (C) [70F].
+We recommend putting those seed trays on a heating pad, available from most garden supply centres or mail order.

-Keep the growing soil moist, but not damp, and water the seeds in the morning so that the soil can dry during the day.
+(3) LIGHTLY WATER THE SOIL.
+Keep the growing soil damp but not soggy, and water the seeds in the morning so that the soil can dry during the day.
 Soil that is too damp and cool will invite fungus to grow, and fungus will destroy your seeds.

-Once your plants have several pairs of leaves, it’s time to put them into a small- or medium-sized pot at least 2” (5 cm) in diameter, filled with fresh potting soil.
+(5) TRANSPLANT TO A SMALL POT.
+Once your plants have two or more leaves, it’s time to put them into a small- or medium-sized pot at least 2” (5 cm) in diameter, filled with fresh potting soil.